 The lighting designs change colors and hues throughout the festive season, like an ever-changing photo op.

-The holiday season is the one time of year that Camoes’ memorial statue and calcada portuguesa aren’t the center of attention.
+The holiday season is the one time of year that Camoes’ memorial statue and calcada portuguesa aren’t the main focus.

-Tips to Visit Christmas Trees, Lights, and Decorations
+Tips to Visit Lisbon Christmas Trees, Lights, and Decorations

-The streets of Lisbon are surely pretty on a December day.
-But they transcend to sparkling beauty at night.
+Yes, the streets of Lisbon are surely pretty on a December day.
+However, they transcend to sparkling beauty at night.

 So whether you want to see all the Christmas lights and holiday decorations across Lisbon or just join the merry jubilees, then consider a tour with a professional local guide.